42

 = [58, 62, 55, 75, 80, 71]

-c() is associative: c(c(1, 2), c(3, 4)) and c(1, c(2, c(3, 4))) both produce c(1, 2, 3, 4).
+c() has two properties worth noticing.
+First, it is associative: c(c(1, 2), c(3, 4)) and c(1, c(2, c(3, 4))) both produce c(1, 2, 3, 4).
 Grouping doesn’t matter.
-And c(x, NULL) returns x unchanged, so NULL acts as an identity element.
-An associative operation with an identity element is called a monoid.
+Second, c(x, NULL) returns x unchanged, so NULL acts as an identity element: combining with it does nothing.
+An operation that is associative and has an identity element is called a monoid.
 Addition with 0 is a monoid.
 String concatenation with "" is a monoid. c() with NULL is a monoid.
-The pattern will reappear throughout this book: in paste0, in function composition, in ggplot layers, and in Reduce().
+The pattern keeps showing up: dplyr pipelines (Chapter 14), function composition (Chapter 15), and Reduce() (Chapter 21) all rely on it.

 A few shortcuts for common patterns: